Friday, June 19, 2015

 The door then swung open and a hipster walked in with a middle-aged man.
 Boldly ignoring the dozens of empty seats at the bar, the duo sat two away from me, and I was on a corner so they were pretty much on my lap.

-Furious, I texted my friend Melissa because she understands.
-I told her what was happening and that if they started talking to me, she would hear about it on the news.
+I told her what was happening and that if they started talking to me, she might hear about it on the news.

 But the pair (loudly) kept to themselves while running the gamut of my disinterests- mortgage rates, bank loans, baseball, hunting trips.